dotnet/winforms/Documentation/building.md

 ## Building from Visual Studio

-* To build from Visual Studio, open System.Windows.Forms.sln in Visual Studio and build how you normally would.
+* To build from Visual Studio, open `Winforms.sln` in Visual Studio and build how you normally would.
 * Visual Studio behaves slightly differently than the command line.
 It uses the machine-wide installed SDK instead of the one specified in the global.json.
   * Please make sure you have the [latest .Net Core Daily Build][latest-core-build] installed.